julianasglasser/equity-awards/README.md

 I chose to use React as it's the framework I have the most proficiency with.
 Since I have never used TypeScript professionally before, I chose not to use it in this project, but I certainly would if there were not time constraints.

+I assumed the data would already be sorted by date on the API response.

 The project was created using a CLI called `create-react-app` in order to ease the set up and save some time.

 ## Set up